This privacy notice tells you what to expect when rightsnet collects personal information.

 Changes to this privacy notice

 We keep our privacy notice under regular review.
 This privacy notice was last updated on 28 July 2020.
 This privacy notice does not provide exhaustive detail of all aspects of rightsnet's collection and use of personal information.
 However, we are happy to provide any additional information or explanation needed.
-Any requests for this should be sent to: Data Protection Working Group, rightsnet, Watson House, 54 Baker Street, London, W1U 7BU.
+Any requests for this should be sent to: Data Protection Working Group, rightsnet, 4th Floor, 18 St Cross Street, London EC1N 8UN.

 How to contact us